iris-hep/idap-200gbps-atlas/README.md

 Targeting analysis at 200 Gbps with ATLAS PHYSLITE.
 This repository is very much a work in progress.

-ATLAS does not have released OpenData, so there isn't a AGC we can copy and try to run.
+ATLAS does not have released OpenData, so there isn't an AGC we can copy and try to run.
 As a result, this repository's main purpose is as a facilities test:

 * Run from PHYSLITE
 * Load 200 Gbps off of the PHYSLITE samples